 1. The Swiss government executive (the Federal Council) is the body that implements the laws decided by parliament.
-Its seven members are elected by parliament for a term of four years (the last election was in 2015) and each heads up a different government department.
-Since Burkhalter resigned mid-term, an election must be held to fill the missing seat.
+Its seven members are elected by parliament for a term of four years (the last election was in 2017 when current Swiss foreign minister Ignazio Cassis was voted in) and each heads up a government department.

-4. Though it’s likely one of the three nominated candidates will be elected to the post, that doesn’t always happen.
+4. Though it’s highly likely two of the four nominated candidates will be elected to the two available posts, that doesn’t always happen.
 In 2007 Eveline Widmer-Schlumpf was elected to the Federal Council even though she wasn’t an official candidate.

 7. The election comprises three rounds of voting, with votes cast in a secret ballot.
 In the second round, any candidate who gets fewer than ten votes is knocked out.
 The winner is elected when he or she gets more than half the votes cast.
 The elected person can refuse to take up the post, in which case another election will be held.

 8. Parliament doesn’t elect the new member to become head of a specific department.
 The Federal Council itself decides which member heads up which department, with longest-serving members having first pick.
-The new minister’s role will be decided in the weeks following his or her election.
+The new ministers’ roles will be decided in the weeks following their election.

-9. Though the new government minister will be elected on September 20th, he or she won’t officially take up the post until January 1st.
-Federal councillors are not allowed to hold another job or political post but must focus solely on their government role, so the elected person will resign from any professional position before he or she takes up the post.
+9. Federal councillors are not allowed to hold another job or political post but must focus solely on their government role, so the elected persons will resign from any professional positions before they take up the post.

 10. The new federal councillors will earn a salary of 445,163 Swiss francs (€393,480) a year, plus a 30,000-franc expense account and the use of two cars – a company car and an official state car.
 They also get a first-class annual rail pass but have to pay for their own TV licence.